 UCITS Directive means the European Parliament and Council Directive of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) (No.2009/65/EC), as amended.

 UK means the United Kingdom of Great Britain and Northern Ireland.

-UK AIF has the meaning set out in the FCA Glossary.
+UK AIF as defined in the FCA Glossary.